mikedilger/mosaic-spec/docs/identity.md

 Users MAY have subsidiary public keys, known as *subkeys*, *signing keys* or *device keys* (these terms being mostly functionally interchangeable).

-The purpose of subkeys is for online usage in less secure environments, where compromise and revocation do not invalidate the master key identity that the user is known by.
+The purpose of subkeys is primarily to facilitate online usage in less secure environments without risking exposure of the master key secret, where compromise and revocation do not invalidate the master key identity that the user is known by.

 Subkeys also support alternative algorithms, such as X25519 public keys for receiving encrypted information, or secp256k1 keys for backwards compatibility with nostr.

+Subkeys also enable sub-identities or <b>personas</b> that can be independently followed.

 Users publish their subkeys in a [key schedule record](keyschedule.md), defined within the core records specification.